kevinjantw/softroce-exp/README.md

 cd rdma-experiment-master
 vagrant up
 ```
-The command "vagrant up" will take a lot of time to build SoftRoCE VMs.
+The command "vagrant up" will take a lot of time to build two SoftRoCE VMs.

 ## Login SoftRoCE Server VM and get its IPs
 ```shell=